BLNJ/Thunderbolt3TryAndError/README.md

 ![enter image description here](https://i.imgur.com/wtpweoB.png)

 "checkInterval" is the amount of miliseconds the Service waits until its searching for a GPU again.

+# Logging
+The Service logs to the Windows Event System, simply open the Event-Viewer and Search for the Application "Thunderbolt3TryAndError"